 Precise and minimally invasive procedure

-The perfect visualisation of the da Vinci system enables surgeons to handle delicate tissues and make very precise incisions even in hard-to-reach spaces.
+The perfect visualisation of the robotic system enables surgeons to handle delicate tissues and make very precise incisions even in hard-to-reach spaces.
 This is also possible due to the small size of the arms of the robot, with a minimum incision, only 1-2 cm, of the patient’s body.
 The system also allows for very intuitive and precise control of the instruments thus enabling conducting complicated surgical procedures using minimally invasive techniques.
 The precision of incisions and their small sizes mean that the surgery implies less burden for the patient and faster recovery.